WSU-mkijowski/ceg-3400-fall-25-lab-1-hashing-lab1-ceg-3400/README.md

 * How many words were in your dictionary?

+    I had 38 words
 * How many nonces did your code iterate over?

+    I honestly have no idea and forget the calculation for it
 * What was the maximum number of hashes your code *could* compute given the above?

 * What did you think about Task 2?

     I was not a fan of part 2 of this lab because I was so confused on where to start, and the more I looked up the more confused I got.
 Not really use to this and felt like getting tossed in the deep end.

 * Is there a better way than brute force to attempt to get higher valued coins?
 * Why or why not?

+    There are better ways than just brute forcing to attempt to get higher valued coins such as searching on multiple CPU cores

 ```bash
 please put any cool bash one-liners or other piped commands you